teamdatatonic/data-analytics-golden-demo/cloud-composer/data/terraform/workflows/README.md

 ## Deploy

-The [`sample-terraform-workflows-deploy.py`](../../../dags/sample-terraform-workflows-deploy.py) is script is used to automatically deploy and tear down the Terraform module for this demo via Composer DAGs.
+The [`sample-terraform-workflows-deploy.py`](../../../dags/sample-terraform-workflows-deploy.py) script is used to automatically deploy and tear down the Terraform module for this demo via Airflow DAGs.
 To do so, it runs a bash script called [`sample_terraform_workflows.sh`](../../sample_terraform_workflows.sh).
-Please review those files for additional details.
-Run the `sample-terraform-workflows-deploy` DAG in Composer to deploy the module.
+You can simply run the `sample-terraform-workflows-deploy` DAG in Airflow to deploy the module.

 The Cloud Workflow itself is defined in the [`terraform_bigquery_dataform_execute.yaml`](../../workflows/terraform_bigquery_dataform_execute.yaml) file.